jar398/listtools/doc/plugin-cheat.md

   checklist, with the same accepted species name, but each name could also be synonym, a subspecies name, etc. and the set could have multiple rows from either or both checklists
-- Output: CSV file of A-or-B, taxonid, exemplarid
+- Output: exemplars CSV file.
+Rows are: A-or-B, taxonid, exemplarid
-    - says that the row given by taxonid in checklist A-or-B belongs to the record set given by exemplarid
+    - says that the row given by taxonid in checklist A-or-B belongs to the record set associated with the exemplar given by exemplarid
     - A-or-B is 0 for A, 1 for B
     - exemplarid is locally unique to this analysis (not global)

 RCC-5 inference:
+- Input: exemplars CSV file
 - Exemplars play a role similar to protonyms in the Pyle/Remsen formulation
 - N.b. taxon concepts may be distinct (different circumscriptions) even when the exemplar and rank are the same.